Dialoging for Democracy (2019)

 Patrick Tolan is the Founding Director of Youth-Nex, pictured with Catherine Bradshaw and Jennifer Hunter who support the work of Youth-Nex.

 Read the articles written about our conference below:

-- NBC29: UVA Curry School of Education and Youth-Nex Center hold conference to support student activism
+- NBC29: UVA School of Education and Human Development Youth-Nex Center hold conference to support student activism

 - Augusta Free Press: Youth-Nex hosting annual conference on dialogue, democracy

-- Cavalier Daily: Curry School program hosts two day symposium on dialogue and democracy
+- Cavalier Daily: School of Education and Human Development program hosts two day symposium on dialogue and democracy

 - UVA Today: Q&A: Understanding Adolescence in 2019

-- Curry School News: Q&A: How Developing Moral Reasoning in Youth Helps Create a Better Democracy
+- EHD School News: Q&A: How Developing Moral Reasoning in Youth Helps Create a Better Democracy

 On the left, check out the buzz generated on Twitter by the conference, using #YouthAct19!